bitr8/agregarr-dev/README.md

 - **Randomise Home Order**: Keep your home screen dynamic by rotating the order in which collections appear (separate scheduling available)
 - **Template System**: Easily set collection names with flexible templating and title importing from lists.
 - **Time Restrictions**: Schedule collections to be active only during specific time periods
-- **Exising Collection Integration**: Any pre-existing Collections in Plex and Default Hubs (Recently Added etc) can be managed alongside Agregarr Collections
+- **Existing Collection Integration**: Any pre-existing Collections in Plex and Default Hubs (Recently Added etc) can be managed alongside Agregarr Collections
 - **Collection Statistics**: Dashboard showing Most Popular Collections (from Tautulli), and recently added Missing Items
 - **Poster Templates**: Create your own Poster Templates which can be dynamically filled with content per-collection
 - **Preview Collections**: Preview the collection and its matching/missing items, and add them individually via Radarr/Sonarr or Overseerr, or add items to the global exclusions list.